-Negative money mindsets can emerge in times of financial crisis, such as we're seeing in the COVID-19 pandemic when stock markets become turbulent.
-O'Leary sees clients who bail out of their investment plans then can't get back in.
+Negative money mindsets can emerge in times of financial crisis, such as during the COVID-19 pandemic when stock markets became turbulent.
+O’Leary sees clients who bail out of their investment plans then can’t get back in.
 “In the absence of any discipline, your money scripts will take over your financial behavior.
-And that can be really damaging, especially in stressful times like we're going through today,” she says.
+And that can be really damaging, especially in stressful times,” she says.
 “Some of those behaviors come right out of our money scripts from how we grew up.”

-Conversations about money scripts can be uncomfortable, O'Leary says, and societal factors have made it difficult for older Generation Xers and baby boomers to understand their own mindsets.
-“But money scripts help,” O'Leary adds.
-"Because everybody has some history with money.
-You can get people talking, and they start making the connection."
+Conversations about money scripts can be uncomfortable, O’Leary says, and societal factors have made it difficult for older Gen Xers and baby boomers to understand their own mindsets.
+“But money scripts help,” she adds.
+“Everybody has some history with money.
+You can get people talking, and they start making the connection.”

 Moving forward, Ranzau says she has embraced some new money scripts, including the importance of being willing to pay for expertise when it counts, such as hiring a financial advisor to help her and her husband reach their goals.